 Database Field Name St_PreMod

 Data Type TEXT Inclusion Conditional

 Width 15 Domain

 Examples Old North County Highway 12

 Description A word or phrase that precedes all other Street Name elements and is separated

 from the Street Name element by a Street Name Pre Directional and/or a Street

 Name Pre Type element.
-No Name Pre Type element.
 Not commonly used and use should be minimized.